-When it comes to being prepared, having a broad base of knowledge will help to keep you calm when unexpected things come up, from water filtration to how to dress a wound and basic first aid.
-And let’s face it, unexpected things will come up on a daily basis, not only in a SHTF Scenario, But if you have the knowledge of how to handle that particular situation, then it will hopefully not seem as catastrophic.
+When it comes to being prepared, having a broad base of knowledge will help to keep you calm when unexpected things come up.
+From water filtration to how to dress a wound and basic first aid, let’s face it, unexpected things will come up on a daily basis.

-When thinking about your preparedness skills, having a good basic understanding of first aid and basic wound care is absolutely necessary.
+When thinking about your preparedness skills, having a basic understanding of first aid and basic wound care is absolutely necessary.
+Knowing how to dress different types of wounds is invaluable, and can save life and limb in certain situations.

-I want to share with you the knowledge that I have, so that you will have the knowledge in case you ever need to use it.
-I also wrote a post about what first aid supplies you need and some tips to save a few dollars, but not skimp on quality.
+I want to share with you the knowledge that I have, so that you’ll have the knowledge in case you ever need to use it.
+We also have this post about different types of first aid kits, and first aid supplies that you might need.

 - Different sizes of band aids